 In summary: Simply use the Mammal Mapper App as much as possible over the 2020-2021 academic year to be in with a chance of winning some fantastic prizes!

 What is the University Mammal Challenge?

-Good luck, and happy mammal watching!
+Good luck and happy mammal spotting!

 For updates follow Mammal Society Students on Twitter: @MammSocStudents